feature-hub/feature-hub/README.md

 ### Integrating the Feature Hub

+The core package of the Feature Hub provides the following two major building
+blocks:

+- The `FeatureServiceRegistry`: A class for providing Feature Services to dependent consumers.
+- The `FeatureAppManager`: A class for managing the lifecycle of Feature Apps.

 There are a few steps an integrator needs to follow to compose a web page of multiple Feature Apps that share state through Feature Services: